 On this page

-As well as being able to take in and store information, our brain performs a whole range of other thinking processes.
-Many of these happen without us being aware of them, known as automatic processes.
+Many other thinking processes happen without us being aware of them, known as automatic processes.
 Together, many of these automatic processes are known as executive function.

-Executive function isn't just about planning and problem-solving.
+Executive function is about planning and problem-solving.
 It includes all the things that allow us to organise, make decisions and know when we need to do something.
-It also involves the way we monitor what's going on around us and adjust what we think and do in response to it.
+It also involves the way we monitor what’s going on around us, and adjust what we think and do in response.

-If a stroke affects your executive function, you may not be able to:
+If a stroke affects your executive function, you may find it hard to:

 - Work out how to do certain things.
 This could be a task that seems quite simple like changing the channel on the TV remote control, or it could be more complicated, like making a meal.